Cap-go/website/content/blog/how-to-send-specific-version-to-users.md

   return fetch(newUrl.toString(), options)
 }
 ```
-And just send your device_id in the body it to the deployed URL with POST to add and DELETE method to delete.
+And just send your device_id in the body of it to the deployed URL with POST to add and DELETE method to delete.
 </details>

 After this configured, try to add a button in your app to opt in to the channel, and check in the web app if that has been set.